Where Do I Vote? Learn Where Your Polling Place is if You Are a Minnesota Resident in the Greater Duluth Area

 - You have not been ruled legally incompetent by a court of law

 Minnesota allows residents two ways to register to vote.
-You may pre-register at least 20 days before election day, or you may register on Election Day at your polling place.
-If you plan to register at your polling place, click here to see what you need to prove your residency.
+You may pre-register (however the pre-registration window is closed), or you may register on Election Day at your polling place.
+If you plan to or need to register at your polling place, click here to see what you need to prove your residency.

 Looking for your polling place is very easy, thanks to these easy to use tools from the Office of the Secretary of State of Minnesota.